 - Silent War revolves around S.H.I.E.L.D. getting a hold of the Terrigen Mist and trying to create its own Inhumans for military use.
 It doesn't work out so well.

-- Similar to the above, Spider-Man's origins have moved from being bit by a radioactive spider in the original to being bit by a genetically enhanced "super spider" in Spectacular, Ultimate, and both the original movie and the the reboot.
-90's Spider-Man show actually went half-way, being bit by a spider that was hit by "neogenic" radiation.
+- Similar to the above, Spider-Man's origins have moved from being bit by a radioactive spider in the original to being bit by a genetically enhanced "super spider" in Spectacular, Ultimate, and both the original movie and the reboot.
+The 90's Spider-Man cartoon actually went half-way, being bit by a spider that was hit by "neogenic" radiation.
 The mainstream comics eventually decided to hint that his powers might actually be magic, which to be fair makes more sense than radiation.

 - Although the "nuclear" flash has nothing to do with genetic engineering and is in fact a result of the unstable teleport processes used to transport it.

-- This is the entire point in Albedo Erma Felna EDF, as the entire furry cast were genetic experiments created by The Creators, also known as the human race, using Earth animals as guinea pigs, and put them in somewhere in some planet in the space.
+- This is the entire point in Albedo: Erma Felna EDF, as the entire furry cast were genetic experiments created by The Creators, also known as the human race, using Earth animals as guinea pigs, and put them in somewhere in some planet in the space.

 - The Batman two-parter story Infection revolves around two Super Soldiers infected by a Bio-Augmentation virus genetically engineered during the Cold War escaping from government custody and coming to Gotham.
 As part of their genetic traits include the ability to disperse an infectious version of the virus, meaning they risk transforming every human in the city into a mentally addled killing machine like themselves, they really fit the "nuke" part of the trope.